An in-depth report on the health risks of smoking and how to quit.

 About 52% of smokers who want to quit make a serious attempt to do so each year, but fewer than 7% actually succeed.
 Available smoking cessation products and therapies are greatly underused.
 If more smokers asked for or were offered such help, quit rates could double or triple.

-Some people have genes that make quitting easier.
-Researchers have identified more than 200 genes in people who have successfully quit smoking.
-The discovery of these genes could lead to new smoking cessation therapies that target a person's specific genetic makeup.
+Some people have genes that make quitting harder or easier.
+Researchers have identified more than 200 genes that may contribute to the rate of success in quitting smoking.
+The discovery of these genes could theoretically lead to new smoking cessation therapies that target a person's specific genetic makeup.

-Nicotine replacement therapy involves the use of products that provide low doses of nicotine, without the contaminants found in smoke.
+Nicotine replacement therapy involves the use of products that provide low doses of nicotine, without the toxic byproducts of tobacco burning found in smoke.
 The goal of therapy is to relieve cravings for nicotine and ease the symptoms of withdrawal.

-In general, nicotine replacement therapy benefits moderate-to-heavy smokers the most.
-However, it does appear somewhat helpful for light smokers (people who smoke fewer than 15 cigarettes a day).
+In general, NRT benefits moderate-to-heavy smokers the most.
+However, it also appears somewhat helpful for light smokers (people who smoke fewer than 15 cigarettes a day).

-Combining nicotine replacement therapies may be more effective than using one alone.
+Combining NRTs may be more effective than using one alone.
 For example, a combination of the nicotine patch and nicotine gum, nasal spray, or lozenge helps smokers go smoke-free for a longer period of time before relapsing.
-Adding bupropion to nicotine replacement therapy also increases the chance for success.
+Adding bupropion to NRT also increases the chance for success.

 Nicotine patches deliver nicotine through the skin.
 This is called transdermal nicotine delivery.
 It is effective at reducing withdrawal symptoms.
 Nicotine patches are available over the counter.